-To be fair in 1998 I was 13, and a late blooming 13.
+To be fair in 1998 I was 13, and a late-blooming 13.
 My middle school crushes were unrequited, and barely admitted.
-Or I could use excuse that my parents didn’t let me date… Sure… that was it.
+Or I could use the excuse that my parents didn’t let me date… Sure… that was it.

 Yet a much easier object of my teenage affection were the boy bands of the day, and my friends were on board too.
-We were Team NSYNC mostly, because as any 90s girl knows, you had to pick one.
-And then within that band you had to pick one too.
-One of the boys that you were going to spend your life with.
+We were Team NSYNC because as any 90s girl knows, you had to pick one.
+And then within that band, you had to pick one too.
+One of the boys you were going to spend your life with.

 Commemorating Love in the 90s